 Earlier in my career, I worked directly with clients in Assertive Community Treatment (ACT) programs in both Minneapolis, MN and Madison, WI, providing intensive, community-based care for individuals navigating severe and persistent mental health challenges.
 That experience continues to shape my understanding of systems, human dignity, and what it means to meet people where they are.

-Whether I’m in the classroom, a clinical space, or a consulting relationship, I show up with curiosity, warmth, and a commitment to creating genuine connection.
+I show up with curiosity, warmth, and a commitment to creating genuine connection.

 I pay close attention to how systems shape who feels safe, supported, or seen, and I work to create spaces where people don’t have to carry their struggles alone.
 My hope is that in these spaces, there is room not only for what feels hard, but also for the resilience, growth, and possibility that emerge when we are truly met.